What to do if your baby is choking? The right steps to take to react quickly

 When an ordinary moment turns into an emergency (watch the video)

-Signs that baby is really choking
+Signs a baby is really choking

-Step 1: 5 pats on the back
+Step 1: 5 back blows

 -